all posts on the body and beauty

 Nuffield Council on Bioethics Working Party on Cosmetic Procedures

-I am a member of the Nuffield Council on Bioethics Working Party on Cosmetic Procedures.
-You can find more about the project, including the other members, here.
-Invasive cosmetic procedures are becoming increasingly popular and accessible in the UK, prompting questions about potential risks to users and the lack of regulation and professional standards in this area.
 This project will explore ethical issues in cosmetic procedures with a particular focus on the role and responsibilities of health and scientific professionals and others in responding to demand for invasive non-reconstructive procedures that aim to enhance or normalise appearance.

 - all posts on feminism, all posts on social construction, all posts on the body and beauty, chapters, feminism, social construction, the body